Everything You Need to Know About WiFi 6

 You may already have WiFi 6 running in your home.
 Find out what it is, the features and benefits it offers, and when to expect the next generation of WiFi.

 When WiFi was first released in 1999, the designations were more complex — the first being “802.11b.”
-Today, each successive update of technology is referred to as a numbered generation with WiFi 1 in 1999 up to our current standard of WiFi 6, released in 2019.
+Today, each successive update in technology is referred to as a numbered generation, with WiFi 1 in 1999 and our current standard, WiFi 6, released in 2019.

 We’ll explain what that means, what each new generation offers, and when to expect WiFi 7.